nextcloud/documentation/developer_manual/tutorial.rst

   ?>

-An instance of the api is passed via dependency injection, the same goes for a Request instance.
-POST and GET, and FILES parameters are abstracted by the Request class and can be accessed via **$this->params('myPostOrGetKey')** and **$this->getUploadedFile($key)** inside the controller.
+An instance of the API is passed via dependency injection, the same goes for a Request instance.
+URL Parameters, POST, GET and FILES parameters are partly  abstracted by the Request class and can be accessed via **$this->params('myURLParamOrPostOrGetKey')** and **$this->getUploadedFile($key)** inside the controller.
 This has been done to make the app better testable.

-.. note:: If a POST and GET value exist with the same key, the POST value is preferred.
-You should avoid to have both values with the same key though.
+.. note:: If an URL Parameter, POST or GET value exist with the same key, the URL Parameter is preferred over the POST parameter and the POST parameter is preferred over the GET parameter.
+You should avoid this scenario though.

 Every controller method has to return a Response object.
 All possible reponses can be found in **lib/responses**.
 Should you require to set additional headers, you can use the **addHeader()** method that every Response has.